Last time on Shadowed Soul...

 "Sir," he said quietly.

-"He was, indisposed," she leaned forward, her long black hair peeking from around the collar of her cloak.
+Lucius leaned forward, his long blonde hair peeking from around the collar of his cloak.
 "I have a mission for you from the Dark Lord.
 This is a great honour for our family, Draco, and an opportunity for revenge."

 The Malfoy heir stiffened in his seat.
 He thought he had more time!